zantinger/company-ping-pong/README.md

 > No bugs or features will be developed.
 Feel free to fork and to try things
 > out for yourself.

+## What is included?

+Server:

+Socket server (NodeJS/Socket IO).
+Socketlistener are defined as streams (Rxjs).

+Client:
+SPA (React) with socket-streams (Socket IO/Rxjs).

+Login, Chat and PingPong.

 ## Clone the repo
 clone and jump in root